NCEAS/eml/docs/eml-220info.md

 for complete usage information and examples.

 EML 2.2 is backward compatible, i.e., EML 2.0 and 2.1 documents could be
 relabled as EML 2.2 without violating the schema.
 However, some predefined values, particularly units, are deprecated in favor of new values to fix mispellings or inconsistencies.
 EML authors are encouraged to migrate away from deprecated values.

-**EML MAINTAINERS: Is this in the works??????**
-> Existing EML 2.1-series documents can be converted to EML 2.2.0 using the XSL
+> Existing EML 2.1.1 documents can be converted to EML 2.2.0 using the XSL
-> stylesheet that accompanies this release, as described in section 2 below.
+> stylesheet that accompanies this release.

-See the 'Readme' that accompanies the distribution for a complete list of the bugs addressed, and for information of interest to developers.
+See the 'README.md' that accompanies the distribution for a complete list of the bugs addressed, and for information of interest to developers.

-**Q:** Unit Additions and Changes
+## Unit Additions and Changes

-**A:** Many units were added for EML 2.2.0, including units supporting oceanography, climatology, forestry and limnology.
+Many units were added for EML 2.2.0, including units supporting oceanography, climatology, forestry and limnology.
 The following unit types from the unit dictionary have been renamed to better reflect their dimensionality: